Azure/azure-sdk/docs/typescript/design.md

 * ifNoneMatch - sets the `if-none-match` header to the value provided.
 * ifModifiedSince - sets the `if-modified-since` header to the value provided
 * ifUnmodifiedSince - sets the `if-unmodified-since` header to the value provided.

+{% include requirement/MUST id="ts-conditional-request-no-dupe-options" %} throw an error if the user provides options from both option sets, for example passing `onlyIfChanged: true` and `ifMatch: "..."`.
+In some cases you may want to provide both sets of options, but it is not required or necessarily recommended.

 TODO: Please add a section providing guidance on model types.